SimpleStepper/Google-Advanced-Analytics-Capstone/README.md

 The project followed the **DMAIC framework**—Define, Measure, Analyze, Improve, and Control—to ensure a structured and data-driven approach.
 The final model achieved strong performance, highlighting **employee satisfaction, tenure, and workload** as the top predictors of turnover.
 These insights offer actionable guidance for Salifort Motors leadership to proactively identify retention risks.

-The Python code used to create this project can be found [here](https://github.com/SimpleStepper/Google-Advanced-Analytics-Capstone/blob/main/Google%20Advanced%20Data%20Analytics%20Capstone.ipynb), or in the GitHub repository.
+All code used to create this project was written by me and can be found can be found [here](https://github.com/SimpleStepper/Google-Advanced-Analytics-Capstone/blob/main/Google%20Advanced%20Data%20Analytics%20Capstone.ipynb), or in the GitHub repository.

 ---